zim-desktop-wiki/zim-desktop-wiki/PLUGIN_WRITING.md

 automatically by the plugin for each instance of the target component.

 Key interfaces for extensions are: adding actions, adding widgets, connecting to signals and calling methods on the extended object.
-TODO: elaborate on these topics.

 Apart from extensions there is one other class that will also be used
 automatically: Classes derived from the `Command` class are used to handle